Sage-Bionetworks/sage-monorepo/docs/drawio/README.md

 graph drawing software to create diagrams such as flowcharts, wireframes, UML diagrams, organizational charts, and network diagrams.

-draw.io's integration with GitHub, the fact that it is an open-source project and several quality-of-life features make it the preferred tool to create diagrams for this project.
+[draw.io]'s integration with GitHub, the fact that it is an open-source project and several quality-of-life features (e.g., ability to set shape connector points and edit path waypoints) make it the preferred tool to create diagrams for this project.

 ## Workflow